lepture/authlib/docs/basic/oauth2.rst

   it is your application.

-- **Resource Owner**: the users and orgs on GitHub are the resource owners, since they owns their source code (resources).
+- **Resource Owner**: the users and orgs on GitHub are the resource owners, since they own their source code (resources).

 - **Resource Server**: The API servers of GitHub.
 Your **client** will make requests to the resource server to fetch source code.
 The server serves resources.